-In addition to monthly credits, don’t forget that last month ( July ), we saw the refresh of all the semi-annual credits across multiple cards – those semi annual credits will expire at the end of December.
+In addition to monthly credits, don’t forget a couple of months ago ( July ), we saw the refresh of all the semi-annual credits across multiple cards – those semi annual credits will expire at the end of December.
 Several hundred dollars of credits are due to expire.
 Here’s a quick little guide to make sure you are aware of all the Amex statement credits you can use.

 American Express Platinum

 Every month Amex has an Uber credit of $15 ( $35 in December ) and these can be used for Uber Eats as well.
 However…Amex Platinum also comes with an annual $100 Saks 5th Avenue credit that is broken into two $50 credits.
 One is from January to June, the other from July to December ( that just renewed in July ).
 Additionally, Amex introduced a suite of new credits listed below to keep an eye on.
 All of these need enrollment in order to trigger.

 - $15 a month Uber Credit ( $35 in December ) (enrollment required)

 - $200 Hotel credit when pre-booking via Fine Hotels and Resorts or The Hotel Collection

 - $50 Saks Fifth Avenue Credit renewed for the July to December period (enrollment required)

 - $200 airline incidental yearly credit (enrollment required)